Xe/site/blog/zsa-moonlander-review-2020-11-06.markdown

 # ...
 ```

-Adding this to the default load path and enabling it with `cadey.Colemak.enable
+Adding this to the default load path and enabling it with `cadey.colemak.enable
 = true;` in my tower's `configuration.nix`

 This section was made possible thanks to help from [Graham